Zoocasa

 • What purchases are combined and which are separate?
 Food, bills, etc.

-Be sure to accommodate those activities that are important to your parent.
+Be sure to accommodate those activities that are important to your parents.
 If she’s religious but can’t make it to church, for example, some ministers and religious leaders will make house visits.
 If she has regular bridge games, make an evening a week when she can have the main area, and the rest of the family goes to the movies.
 Find tasks where she can contribute, whether it be ironing or helping with cooking.
 Giving her freedom and making her feel useful when possible is essential to making her feel comfortable at all times.

 There will also likely be medical professionals who will need to stop by, or you’ll have to make doctor’s runs.
 Be ready to budget in some time each week to help out when needed.

 Although this can be a trying situation, when done properly the family unity can be so rewarding, especially for a grandparent.
-Consider what’s best for your parent, include them as much as possible, and the transition should be much smoother.
+Consider what’s best for your parents, include them as much as possible, and the transition should be much smoother.

 Flickr: Fredrik Enestad